riverfr0zen/riverfr0zen-learns-rust/explorations/src/explore_bevy_examples/lyon_egs/README.md

 Lyon Exploration todos:

-* [ ] Make a drawn shape move (i.e. implement a system that accesses a shape's Transform, which is added in the setup systems)
+* [x] Make a drawn shape move (i.e. implement a system that accesses a shape's Transform, which is added in the setup systems)

+* [ ] Bonus to moving shape: Make shifty circle really shifty, like a UFO

 * [ ] Make a path move, similar to above